venkatdas/React-A-Z/functional based vs class based.md

 6) Child componentDidMount will be called
 7) Finallly parent componentDidMount will be called.

-This is the Mounting Phase
+This is about  the Mounting Phase.

+**The Purpose of the componentDidMount is to make the API calls.**